 - Do websites have to comply with the ADA?

-- More ADA Resources
+- ADA Booklet

-The Americans with Disabilities Act (ADA) is the civil rights law that forbids discrimination against people with disabilities in all areas of public life.1 The ADA says people with disabilities have the same rights as people without disabilities.
+The Americans with Disabilities Act (ADA) is the civil rights law that forbids discrimination against people with disabilities in all areas of public life.
+The ADA says people with disabilities have the same rights as people without disabilities.
 They have the right to work and earn a living.
 They have the right to get services from state and local governments.
-They must have access to public transportation and accommodations, and to telecommunications services.
+They must have access to public transportation and accommodations, and telecommunications services.
 The ADA works together with other disability rights laws.

 What is a Disability?
 A disability is when a person cannot do a major life activity because of a physical or mental impairment.